RaspiKidd/Learn/docs/MakeCode-Projects/FitBit-Clone/DownloadingTheCode.md

 ![Download Button](./img/DownloadButton.png)

-Now that we have downloaded our code, let's find out how to play.
+Now that we have downloaded our code, let's find out how to use the step counter.